 Here’s how to create a simple, short plan for your home business.

 About You and Your Business

 1. What do you offer?
 Describe in a few sentences what you’re selling.
 Is it a product or a service?
-Is it tangible or digital.
+Is it tangible or digital?

 4. Who will benefit from what you offer?
 People buy stuff to solve a problem.
 If they have a hole in the wall, they need spackle.
 If they’re bored, they want to be entertained.
 If they’re sick, they want health solutions.
-Based on what’s special about you (#2), how will what you offer (#1), benefit people.
-For example, if you offer a vegan weight loss program, what people are mostly likely to want and need that?
+Based on what’s special about you (#2), how will what you offer (#1) benefit people.
+For example, if you offer a vegan weight loss program, which people are mostly likely to want and need that?